Breathing in, breathing out – something we should never take for granted!

 Take a deep breath in and, without releasing your deep breath, read to the end of the following paragraph.

-Sleep apnea is a sleep disorder characterized with pauses in breathing, shallow breathing or infrequent breathing.
-These pauses can last several seconds or several minutes.
-More than extreme snoring, the paused breathing causes carbon dioxide to build up in the bloodstream.
-When the brain and body don’t get the proper amount of oxygen, many harmful and sometimes life-threatening side effects can occur.
+Sleep apnea is a sleep disorder characterized with pauses in breathing, shallow breathing or infrequent breathing – during sleep.
+These pauses can last several seconds or several minutes and is much more than extreme snoring The paused breathing causes a dangerous build-up of carbon dioxide in the bloodstream.
+When the brain and body don’t get the required amount of oxygen, harmful and sometimes life-threatening side effects can occur.